Shavindra/ISB/2025/isb.md

 3. If you want to kill a pathogenic microbe you inhibit the set of enzyme(s) (can have 1 element) such that no flux mode exists that supports growth
 4. If a cancer cell makes more product than theoretically expected from knowledge of one flux mode, then at least one more flux mode exists that makes the compound.
 E.g. more than two molecules of lactate cannot be made from a single molecule of glucose.
 If

-## Workgroup 1
-1. The European Space Agency (ESA) has asked you to design a probe that will look for signs of life in another planet.
-What will your probe search for?

-    > Chemical signatures
-    > Molecular signatures
-    > Bio Signautres
-    > Environmental condtions

-2. The function of a protein depends on it’s three dimensional structure, but knowing how a protein folds in 3D is a complex problem.
-Do you see any way trying to predict a protein function from its sequence?

-    > Homologs.

-5. Imagine you have a process, with a variable rate, that is making a product **A**.
-Another process is also consuming **A**.
-It’s very important to keep the concentration of **A** as stable as possible.
-    **a)** If you have complete control over the production of **A**, how would you design a **controller** to keep **[A]** stable?
-What would you **measure**, and what would you **influence**?
-    **b)** Could the mechanism you described be done **using only molecular interactions**?
-Explain briefly.

 ## Summary notes
 ### Genome annotations